ajayunni/blogSite/README.md

   - Option to post a cover picture for posts.'
   - Individual user profiles.
   - View users who liked the posts and navigate to user profiles from there.
-  - option for nested comments.(replies to reply).
+  - Option for nested comments.(replies to reply).
   - Dedicated Post page which lists all the posts from all the users ordered from latest.